getnamo/TensorFlow-Unreal/README.md

 		self.sess = tf.InteractiveSession()
 		self.graph = tf.get_default_graph()

-	#expected api: storedModel and session, json inputs
+	#expected optional api: storedModel and session, json inputs
 	def runJsonInput(self, jsonInput):
 		#e.g. our json input could be a pixel array
 		#pixelarray = jsonInput['pixels']

-		#run input on your graph
+		#run input on your graph, you may need to use numpy to reshape the input to fit your model format
 		#e.g. sess.run(model['y'], feed_dict)
 		# where y is your result graph and feed_dict is {x:[input]}

 		#...

-		#return a json you will parse e.g. a prediction
+		#return a json you will parse in blueprint e.g. a prediction
 		result = {}
 		result['prediction'] = -1

 		return result

-	#expected api: no params forwarded for training?
+	#expected optional api: no params forwarded for training?
 TBC
 	def train(self):
 		#train here